wighawag/jolly-roger/README.md

 This will deploy subgraph on the network specified.
 If network is a live network, the following env beed to be set:

-- `THEGRAPH_TOKEN` token gibing you write access to thegraph.com service
+- `THEGRAPH_TOKEN` token giving you write access to thegraph.com service
   <br/><br/>

 `pnpm web:dev [<network>]`